naggar castle

 4. Another way to not pay the ticket is by entering through the exit door and doing the trip in reverse (not recommended!).

-5. Morning and Evening are the best time to visit Naggar Castle.
+5. Morning and Evening are the best times to visit Naggar Castle.
 Sunset time is most recommended for photographers.

 6. Naggar Castle offers various discounts/ packages from time to time.
 Different rates of discounts are applicable in different seasons.
 Please check these Special Offers.

 7. Similarly, discounts are allowed to senior citizens and privileged cardholders.
 Proof of senior citizen/ privilege cardholder will have to be shown at the time of check-in.
-For such discounts, check this website for booking.
+For such discounts, check Himachal Tourism’s website.
 Third-party tour operators won’t have these discounts for you.

 8. Some of the basic amenities include an in-house restaurant, drive-in, intercom (for the guests staying in), 24-hour power back-up, and wifi, among others.